MaastrichtUniversity/irods_avu_json/README.md

 ## Design goals

+* Bijection between JSON <-> AVU
+  * i.e no limit on the characters used in an attribute
+  * i.e being able to maintain order in arrays
 * Lean JSON -> AVU conversion.
-Don't explode the JSON unnecessarily in AVUs
+  * Don't explode the JSON unnecessarily in AVUs
-* Being able to maintain order in JSON arrays
-* Should not place any restrictions on the JSON input (i.e limit the characters used in an attribute)
-* Keep Attribute->Value pairs the same in JSON and AVUs (for both arrays and objects).
-So they remain easily accessible in default rule language and genquery.
+* Keep Attribute->Value pairs the same in JSON and AVUs.
+So values remain easily accessible from within iRODS
-* Compatible with existing or additional AVUs already present on an object
+* Compatible with existing or additional AVUs
-* Validatable by JSON-schema files
 * Compatible/aware of JSON-LD